This blog may contain affiliate links. Read our disclosure policy for more info.

 6. Lake Louise

 Lake Louise, in my opinion, is a must-see destination!
-Spend a night or two even, if you can.
+If you can take a tour from Calgary to Lake Louise and spend a night or two or at the very least a few hours.
 Not only is there a lake here, but also a little village and the world-famous Lake Louise Ski Resort.
+Here are just a few of the best things to do in Lake Louise!

 Where to Stay in Lake Louise